RagedMilkman/MaritimeEx/README.md

 Once the login is created; run "update-database" in the package manager console

-The Angular test app can be run with ng serve
+The Angular test app needs the node modules folder.
+To get this run "npm install" After the install, run "ng serve"